project-image

 Please check out my latest KS project :)

-about 9 years ago – Sat, Apr 04, 2015 at 10:08:57 AM
+over 9 years ago – Sat, Apr 04, 2015 at 10:08:57 AM

 Hey there previous backers!
 I just wanted to send you a quick note and let you know that my latest project is live.
 This one is fun because it's a double header.
 Two ideas in one project and you get to choose one, the other, or both items as rewards!